|

 TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

-from St. John's Presbyterian local grammar school, who used to meet under a
+and from St. John's Presbyterian local grammar school, who used to meet under

 match was against the Radicals and saw the team lose by two goals on 30th

-goal, but lost 8-1 to Latymer.
-The scorer was not
+August 1882, the only other match that season saw Spurs score their first goal, but lost 8-1 to Latymer.
+The scorer

 John Ripsher.
 The team played on the Tottenham